Pitcaple railway station

-Pitcaple railway station is a former railway station in Aberdeenshire.
+Pitcaple railway station is a former railway station in Aberdeenshire, Scotland.
 It opened on 20 September 1854, and closed down on 6 May 1968.
 It was part of the Great North of Scotland Railway.

 Location

-The Pitcaple railway station was located at the northern part of the hamlet of Pitcaple.
-It was near to the Inverurie railway station, Lethenty station, and the Old Meldrum Railway.
+Pitcaple railway station was in the hamlet of Pitcaple.
+It was between Inverurie railway station and Oyne railway station.

-Building
+Buildings

 There were two rectangular buildings which made the railway station.
 The station was made of timber and clad and had two brick chimneys.
-The building only partially survives as of 14 November 2013.
+The building only partially survived as of 14 November 2013.